 Venerable Chokyi – Spiritual Programme Co-ordinator at Vajrayana Institute

 Venerable Chokyi is a another teacher at Vajrayana Institute.
 She is also Director of Liberation Prison Project, which provides Buddhist books, study materials and personal spiritual mentors for prison inmates across the world.
 For more infor about this project please visit: www.liberationprisonproject.org

 Prayers, Blessings & Ceremonies

-You can request our nuns to make special dedication prayers or conduct ceremonies for yourself or a friend.
+You can request us to make special dedication prayers or conduct ceremonies for yourself or a friend.

 Whether there are difficulties, illness or recent deaths or whether you have an aspiration to accomplish an activity or goal then we’re happy to offer our supportive heart-prayers and ritual expertise.
-These services are provided in return for donations towards the nuns.
+It is traditional to show appreciation by making financial offerings to monastics for these services.

 We offer personalised blessing ceremonies for your home or business which helps in removing obstructive energies and generates the clear space for harmony & success.

-If you love your pet and wish the very best for them, consider a blessing by a Buddhist nun for your animal friend’s well-being and protection.
+Consider requesting a blessing for your animal friend’s well-being and protection.
 We hold a group animal blessing ceremony annually at the Centre.
 Keep an eye on the website for details or contact us via email, especially if your animal friend is unwell or ageing.